camfort/camfort/README.md

 process, you may wish to instead check the [Actions](https://github.com/camfort/camfort/actions) tab and download the relevant build for your system from a recent workflow run.)*

+This section only covers building briefly.
+See [Wiki:
+Building](https://github.com/camfort/camfort/wiki/Building) for full details.

 CamFort supports **GHC 8.4 through GHC 8.10**, and builds with both Stack and Cabal.
 We regularly test at least the minimum and maximum supported GHCs.